Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/astro-recipe-collection-website-part-4-styling-the-website.md

 ```

 This code will serve as our menu.
-This menu will show a title on the left and the actual menu button on the right.
+This menu will show a title on the left and the menu button on the right.

 We use [CSS Flex](https://daily-dev-tips.com/posts/css-flexbox-most-easy-center-vertical-and-horizontal/) to align items correctly.
-We want them to space between the logo part and the navigation and use `justify-between` for that.
+We want them to space between the logo part and the navigation and use `justify-between`.

 To use this component, we can use the following syntax.